-The colourful costume dance competitions are one of the highlights of the Indian Village.
+The colourful costume dance competitions are one of the highlights of the Elbow River Camp.

-The Indian Village has been an important part of the Calgary Stampede since Guy Weadick organized the first Stampede in 1912.
+The Elbow River Camp has been an important part of the Calgary Stampede since Guy Weadick organized the first Stampede in 1912.
 Today, Stampede-goers can visit 26 tipis representing the five First Nations of the region: Kainai, Tsuut’ina, Stoney Nakoda, Siksika and Piikani.
 Each tipi has a unique design and contains artifacts that represent the culture of a nation.
-You can enjoy traditional foods in the village, watch costumed dance competitions, speak with elders and learn about the culture and beliefs of the people who have lived on this land for thousands of years.
+You can enjoy traditional foods in the camp, watch costumed dance competitions, speak with elders and learn about the culture and beliefs of the people who have lived on this land for thousands of years.

 You can find live music all around the city, but be sure to check out the outdoor Coca-Cola Stage to hear some top bands.
 It's a fun way to spend an evening on the Stampede grounds.